pingforhelp/BCA/Docs/bca Syllabus.md

 10. Write a program for multiplication of two N X N matrices.
 11. Write a program to sort a given list of integers in ascending order.
 12. Write a program to calculate the salaries of all employees using Employee (ID, Name,Designation, Basic Pay, DA, HRA, Gross Salary, Deduction, Net Salary) structure.
 - a.
-DA is 30% of Basic Pay
+DA is 30% of Basic Pay.
 - b.
-HRA is 15% of Basic Pay
+HRA is 15% of Basic Pay.
 - c.
 Deduction is 10% of (Basic Pay + DA)
 - d.
-Gross Salary = Basic Pay + DA+ HRA
+Gross Salary = Basic Pay + DA+ HRA.
 - e.
 Net Salary = Gross Salary - Deduction.
 13. Write a program to read (R)/write (W) the data from / to a file.
 14. Write a program to reverse the contents of a file and store in another file.
-15. Write a program to create Book (ISBN,Title, Author, Price, Pages, Publisher)structure and store book details in a file and perform the following operations
+15. Write a program to create Book (ISBN,Title, Author, Price, Pages, Publisher)structure and store book details in a file and perform the following operations.
 - a.
 Add book details
 - b.
 Search a book details for a given ISBN and display book details, if available
 - c.
 Update a book details using ISBN